rsw359/rsw359/README.md

 # Hi there, I’m Roger!

-I'm a former Seattelite living in Osaka, Japan.
+I'm a former Seattlite living in Osaka, Japan.
 In 2022, I made a transition into software development driven by my desire to create and my passion for learning new things.
 I spent ten years as an English teacher in Japan, gaining valuable cross-cultural communication skills.
-During the Covid pandemic, I attended the Advanced Software Engineering Program in Python at Code Fellows in Seattle,  where I learned how to write creative apps using a variety of tools including JavaScript, NextJs, Tailwind, and Python.
-I'm continuing to build my knowledge in machine learning and data using Python, and add to my tool kit by learning the AWS suite of tools.
+During the Covid pandemic, I attended the Advanced Software Engineering in Python program at Code Fellows in Seattle.
+There,  I gained proficiency in crafting innovative applications using an diverse array of technologies including JavaScript, NextJs, Tailwind, and Python.

-## Languages
+My journey in software development continues as I deepen my expertise in machine learning and data analysis with Python.
+Additionally, I am expanding my skill set by mastering the suite of tools offered by AWS.

 |                                         |                                     |                                       |                                      |
 | --------------------------------------- | ----------------------------------- | ------------------------------------- | ------------------------------------ |